PrincetonUniversity/OF-ymaze-cfos-analysis/README.md

-# Analysis of open field (OF), ymaze and c-Fos experiments
+# Analysis of open field (OF), y-maze and c-Fos experiments

 This repository contains the analysis scripts for the following manuscript: